-The Kekaulike Project is a collaborative initative between Native Hawaiian Student Services (NHSS) at the University of Hawaiʻi at Mānoa as well as the University of Hawaiʻi at Maui College.
-This will be the second annual field school for the project, focusing on interrogating and exploring the term and concepts related to “ea Hawaiʻi.”
+The Kekaulike Project is a collaborative initiative between Native Hawaiian Student Services (NHSS) at the University of Hawaiʻi at Mānoa as well as the University of Hawaiʻi at Maui College.
+This focuses on interrogating and exploring the term and concepts related to “ea Hawaiʻi.”
 This program helps address several goals of the Kekaulike project, including expanding culture-based and place-based for-credit and co-curricular experiential learning opportunities for Native Hawaiian students at UH Maui and UH Mānoa, in ʻōlelo Hawaiʻi as well as ʻike/lāhui Hawaiʻi content and pedagogy, through field schools on Maui, Lānaʻi, Molokaʻi and Kahoʻolawe (Maui County).

 Field School Format & Expectations: This is a very intensive, residential program, requiring a full commitment for the entire 6 day period.
 The course will be taught by Willy Kauai, with assistance from the larger Kekaulike leadership team (including UH Maui leads Kahele Dukelow & Kaleikoa Kaeo), but also include approximately 4 guest instructors and several huakaʻi (field trips) throughout Maui.